midibox/mios32/modules/dosfs/README_1st.txt

 added dummy "DFS_Close" function
 It has no effect if writing to SD Card, it's only used by the DosFS wrapper in emulation

+TK 2009-07-04
+fixed bug in DFS_GetNext() in conjunction with the DFS_GetFreeDirEnt() function New files where not added correctly to subdirectories